 Berkeley: Somorjai Visiting Miller Professorship at Berkeley Fall 2017

 He holds the rank of University Professor in the Edward S. Rogers Sr. Department of Electrical and Computer Engineering at the University of Toronto.
-He holds the Canada Research Chair in Nanotechnology and also serves as Vice President – International for the University of Toronto.
+He holds the Canada Research Chair in Nanotechnology and also serves as Vice President – Research for the University of Toronto.

 His book The Dance of Molecules: How Nanotechnology is Changing Our Lives (Penguin) was published in Canada and the United States in 2005 and has been translated into French, Spanish, Italian, Korean, and Arabic.